 What increases confidence in the evidence?

 In rare circumstances, certainty in the evidence can be rated up (see table 2).
 First, when there is a very large magnitude of effect, we might be more certain that there is at least a small effect.
 Second, when there is a clear dose-response gradient.
-Third, when residual confounding is likely to decrease rather than increase the magnitude of effect.
+Third, when residual confounding is likely to decrease rather than increase the magnitude of effect (in - situations with an effect).
 A more complete discussion of reasons to rate up for confidence is available at in the GRADE guidelines series #9: Rating up the quality of evidence.

 |Certainty can be rated down for:||Certainty can be rated up for:|

-In GRADE, recommendations can be strong or weak, in favour or against an intervention.
+In GRADE, recommendations can be strong or weak, in favor or against intervention.
 Strong recommendations suggest that all or almost all persons would choose that intervention.
-Weak recommendations imply that there is likely to be important variation in the decision that informed persons are likely to make.
-The strength of recommendations are actionable: a weak recommendation indicates that engaging in a shared decision making process is essential, while a strong recommendation suggests that it is not usually necessary to present both options.
+Weak recommendations imply that there is likely to be an important variation in the decision that informed persons are likely to make.
+The strength of recommendations are actionable: a weak recommendation indicates that engaging in a shared decision-making process is essential, while a strong recommendation suggests that it is not usually necessary to present both options.

 Authors: Reed Siemieniuk and Gordon Guyatt